#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 A letter of protection or LOP is the basically the same as an attorney’s lien.

 If you live in a pip state, this is what will be billed first by the doctor directly.
 Pip does work differently depending on where you live.
 However, it still pays for any reasonable and necessary medical expenses up to the dollar amount.
-However, if PIP is exhausted, treatment in most cases continues under an Attorney’s lien for the remaining balance.
+If pip benefits run out, treatment in most cases continues under an Attorney’s lien.

 You never have to worry about any medical bills if you have pip coverage.
 Your auto accident doctor will do all the paperwork for you and bill the insurance company.
-Furthermore, Pip also covers your passengers up to the same dollar amount as you.
-Equally important, if any passengers were with you that are hurt, take them to the accident doctor with you.
+Pip also covers your passengers up to the same dollar amount as you.
+If any passengers were with you that are hurt, take them to the accident doctor with you.
 They will be glad to squeeze them in for an appointment

-Med pay is interesting; most insures tell you nothing about it.
+Med pay is interesting because most insures tell you nothing about it.
 You set the amount when you purchase your auto insurance.
-However, it you currently don’t have it, you certainly can add it later.
-Your auto accident doctor will bill the insurance company directly.
-The car insurance will send a check directly to you or your doctor.
+If you currently don’t have it, you can add it.
+Your doctor will bill the insurance company directly.
+The car insurance will send a check directly to you or your doctor, or both.

-You can go see any accident doctor you like.
-In turn, they will bill the auto insurance company.
-The doctors will usually handle all the paperwork and all you have to do is treat.
+Our doctors will handle all the paperwork and all you have to do is treat.
 You do not need an attorney if you have med pay or medical payments.
 It’s very similar to pip; however, it’s an add-on to your insurance policy.

 Pros and cons to using Med Pay